Ogyeet10/chat-lol/README.md

 ## Credits

-Built with love, questionable decisions, and a surprising small ammout of time.
+Built with love, questionable decisions, and a surprisingly small ammout of time.

 ---